band/poetryLab/poetry-package-build-and-test.md

 # Poetry package build and test practice

 ## Install Poetry and notes about use
  - install `pipx` and use pipx to install `poetry`
  - can now use poetry for building and publishing
  - create an account on `test.pypi.org` and specify this repository when publishing package
    TODO: add some notes regarding poetry configuration and interaction with any local venv that is setup

+### Poetry build notes
+ - project metadata is kept in `pyproject.toml`
+ - package dependencies from `requirements.txt` can be specified in `tool.poetry.dependencies` section of `pyproject.toml`
+ - when that information is settled run `poetry install` to create a `poetry.lock` file
+   TODO: clarify practice in these steps
+   e.g., `poetry.lock` is used in the publish step?

+### Poetry publish notes

 ## Package testing procedure